opendistro-for-elasticsearch/index-management/README.md

 The test runner JVM will start suspended and wait for a debugger to attach to `localhost:5005` before running the tests.

-To debug code running in an actual server, run:
+To debug code running in an actual server, start debugger listen to remote JVM in IDE, then run:

 ```
-./gradlew run --debug-jvm # to just start a cluster that can be debugged
+./gradlew run --debug-jvm # to start a cluster that can be debugged
 ```

-The Elasticsearch server JVM will launch suspended and wait for a debugger to attach to `localhost:5005` before starting the Elasticsearch server.

-#### Remote Debugging
-Add the following configuration to the JVM used by your IDE.
-For Intellij IDEA, it should be added to <ES installation>/config/jvm.options file.
-After configuring this, an agent in JVM will listen on the port when your Elasticsearch bootstraps, and wait for IDE debugger to connect.
-So you should be able to debug by setting up a “Remote Run/Debug Configuration”:

-`-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005`